While coaching models and frameworks help provide structure to the practice, skilled and confident coaches draw from an arsenal of techniques.

 Science shows that slow, deep breathing stimulates a part of the parasympathetic nervous system called the vagus nerve, which promotes calmness and relaxation (André, 2019).
 You might be most comfortable using a script to walk your clients through a centering exercise, or you may choose to guide them through one on the spot intuitively.

-Asking open-ended or “guiding” questions is an effective way to assess a client’s wants, needs and desires, and one of the cornerstones of great coaching.
+Asking open-ended or “guiding” questions is an effective way to assess a client’s wants, needs, and desires, and it is one of the cornerstones of great coaching.
 Questioning encourages self-reflection and invites the coachee to find the answers they’re seeking within themselves.

 As a coach, it’s essential to stay curious and fully present with your line of questioning to select the right question at the right time.
 Also, remember to allow enough time between asking a question and receiving an answer.

-Commonly referred to as the “Socratic method,” the early Greek philosopher, Socrates, believed that asking guiding questions can unlock underlying beliefs and spark a new level of awareness.
+Commonly referred to as the “Socratic method,” this method of questioning named after the early Greek philosopher Socrates is built on the idea that asking guiding questions can unlock underlying beliefs and spark a new level of awareness.
 We continue to utilize this method today to induce clarity and transformation with our coaching clients.

-For in-depth examples of open-ended questions, refer to 100 Most Powerful Life Coaching Questions on our blog.
+For in-depth examples of open-ended questions, refer to this article on the 100 Most Powerful Life Coaching Questions.

 One of the simplest and most productive techniques a coach can use is ongoing follow-up in between sessions.
 Follow-up allows the coach to evaluate the effectiveness of the coaching, shows the client that the coach cares about their progress and wellbeing, and also aids in accountability.

-Follow-up can come in the form of email, questionnaire, text message, or any other means of communication, and would be helpful if it is consistent.
-For example, you can regularly follow-up with your coachee directly after the session, 24 hours after the session, midway to the next session, etc.
+Follow-up can come in the form of email, questionnaire, text message, or any other means of communication, and is most helpful if it is consistent.
+For example, you can regularly follow up with your coachee directly after the session, 24 hours after the session, midway to the next session, etc.